luketwilson76/Self-Driving-Car/README.md

 sure to randomize the values of the biases and weights when creating the inital population.
 The neural network script also has activation functions for each node.
 The neural network has 4 input nodes (3 sensors that collect distances from car to walls, and the speed of the car).

 ## Genetic Manager
-The genetic manager allows the user to customize the size of a population for each generation, the mutuation rate, and how crossover will function in each generation's population.
+The genetic manager allows the user to customize the size of a population for each generation, the mutation rate, and how crossover will function in each generation's population.

 ### Pooling Settings
 **Population Size:** How big do you want the population to be for each gen? </br>